 More traits and characteristics of the Akita Inu

 If I was considering an Akita, I would be most concerned about...

-- The strong temperament.
+- Their complex temperament.
 Akitas are one of the most challenging breeds to understand and to raise.
+They are more "primitive" in their ways of thinking and their behaviors than most other breeds.
+Their facial expressions and body language are more subtle and thus harder to "read" than most other breeds.
 They have an independent mind of their own.
 Many Akitas are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
-You must show them, through absolute consistency, that you mean what you say.

 To teach your Akita Inu to listen to you, "Respect Training" is mandatory.
 My Akita Training Page discusses the program you need.

 - Providing enough socialization.
 Many Akitas have protective instincts toward strangers.
 They need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
-Without careful socialization, they may be suspicious of everyone, which could lead to outright aggression.
+Without careful socialization, they may be suspicious of everyone.

 If you have small children, I do not recommend an Akita Inu.
 There are just too many Akitas who don't tolerate any nonsense.

 - Heavy shedding.
 Akitas shed a goodly amount.
-You'll find hair and fur all over your clothing, upholstery, and carpeting.
-Make sure you're really up for this.
+You'll find hair and fur on your clothing, upholstery, and carpeting.

 - Legal liabilities.
 Akitas may be targeted for "banning" in certain areas.
 Homeowners' insurance policies may be refused or revoked if you are discovered to own an Akita.
 Your friends and neighbors may be uncomfortable around this breed.
 In this day and age, the legal liabilities of owning any breed that looks intimidating and has a history as a guard dog and big game hunter should be seriously considered.
 People are quicker to sue if such a dog does anything even remotely questionable.